Jemez Historic Site

 The Jemez Historic Site (formerly Jemez State Monument) is a state-operated historic site on New Mexico State Road 4 in Jemez Springs, New Mexico.
 The site preserves the archaeological remains of the 16th-century Native American Gíusewa Pueblo and the 17th-century Spanish colonial mission called San José de los Jémez.
 The site was listed on the National Register of Historic Places in 1973, and in 2012 it was designated as a National Historic Landmark.
-It is considered an ancestral site of the Jémez Pueblo people who live nearby.
+It is considered an ancestral site of the Jemez Pueblo people who live nearby.

 Description

 The Jemez Historic Site is located north of the village of Jemez Springs, in the Jemez River valley.
 It is on the east side of New Mexico State Road 4, near the mouth of Church Canyon.
 The site is about 6 acre in size, and includes partially stabilized remains of a Native American pueblo and a Spanish mission compound.
 The principal feature of the latter are the remnant walls of the church, which at 110 ft in length represent one of the largest 17th-century mission churches known in the state.
 The church walls are built mainly out of limestone, with some sandstone and volcanic tuff.
 Portions have been finished in the traditional mud plaster style, and have had partial restorative and preservative work done on the wall tops to limit erosion.
 The walls range in thickness between 6 and 7 ft at their bases.
 Near the church are the foundational remnants of another structure, probably used as a residence by the priest, and another Spanish foundation that was probably a civic building.
 On the south side of the church is a small plaza that also has a cemetery.

 Adjacent to the mission are the remains of a medium-sized pueblo.
 It had an estimated 200 rooms in five blocks, including two kivas, and would probably have originally looked similar to surviving pueblos such as Taos Pueblo.
+The kivas in the Jemez Historical site are square or rectangular in shape, unlike the circular ones found elsewhere.
 Portions of the pueblo have been excavated and are open to visitors, while others have been backfilled or plastered over to limit damage by erosion or weather.